taboola/taboola-android/README.md

 ## 2. Example App
 This repository includes an example Android app which uses the Taboola SDK.
 To use it, just clone this repository and open the project wih Android Studio.

-In case you encounter some issues when integrating the SDK into your app, try recreating the scenario within the example app.
-This might help isolate the problem, and in case you weren't able to solve it, you'll be able to send the example app with your recreated issue to Taboola's support for more help.
+In case you encounter some issues while integrating the SDK into your app, try to recreate the scenario within the example app.
+This might help to isolate the problems, and in case you weren't able to solve it, you would be able to send the example app with your recreated issue to Taboola's support (for more help).

 ## 3. Mediation